-I’m very picky when it comes to what I put on my face, which has a lot to do with my sensitive skin.
+I am very picky when it comes to what I put on my face as I have super sensitive skin.

-In this article I talk about the health benefits of CBD and I explain how you can easily make your own homemade CBD salve, then this article is for you.
+If you’re curious about the amazing health benefits of CBD and want to know how to make your own homemade CBD salve, then this article is for you.

-Diet and lifestyle have a huge impact on our skin, as well as using the right kind of skincare products.
+As you probably know, diet and lifestyle have a huge impact on our skin, as well as what skincare products we use.

 Over the past decade I’ve only been using natural, non-toxic skincare products and the transformation has been truly impressive.